shahla4539/Pewlett-Hackard-Analysis/README.md

 The **mentorship_eligibility** table holds the employees who are eligible to participate in a mentorship program.
 I added a **WHERE CLAUSE**  to extract the current employees who were born between January 1, 1965 and December 31, 1965.

-### Help the Sales
+### Sales and Development Dept:
+I create another query that will return the following information for the Sales and Development teams:
+Employee numbers
+Employee first name
+Employee last name
+Employee department name
+This table is created to help the managers in both the Sales and Development departments as they wanted to try a new mentoring program for employees getting ready to retire

 SELECT *
 FROM dept_info
 WHERE dept_name IN ('Sales', 'Development');

--- Creating list for Sales info
+-- Creating table for Sales info
 SELECT emp_no,
 first_name,
 last_name,